Cognitive Behavioural Practice (PGCert) | Courses | Queen's University Belfast

 Cognitive Behavioural Therapy is recognised internationally as an effective psychological treatment for many emotional and mental disorders.
-The UK NICE guidelines recommends Cognitive Behavioural Therapy for a number of conditions including depression, anxiety, panic disorder, social anxiety and Post Traumatic Stress Disorder.
+The UK NICE guidelines recommend Cognitive Behavioural Therapy for a number of conditions including depression, anxiety, panic disorder, social anxiety and Post Traumatic Stress Disorder.
 In Northern Ireland the DHSSPS Psychological Therapies Strategy has endorsed the principle of stepped care for mental health services and recognised the need for more evidence-based psychological interventions at all levels of care.

 The purpose of this PG Cert in CBP is to train practitioners in mental health and non-mental health programmes including primary care, to apply Cognitive Behavioural Therapy models at levels 1 and 2 within a stepped care model (low intensity psychological interventions).
 At the end of this course students will be able to apply evidence based low intensity interventions, such as behavioural activation and guided self-help.